alejoRGB/XaosLines/README.md

 THINGS YOU CANT DO: -Minimize the window (it will crash the program)

-Also all the sourse code is in the folder "Sourse Code" it uses: ofxGui.h ofxSpout2Sender.h ofxXmlSettings.h
+Also all the source code is in the folder "Source Code".
+I used this addons:
+ofxGui.h
+ofxSpout2Sender.h
+ofxXmlSettings.h

 Made by Alejo Cortiñaz